 Part 1: What we did at first…

-We’ve been growing vanilla here on Kauaʻi for about 8 years.
-We started out small, with a vine my grandmother received as a gift in the 70’s.
+We’ve been growing vanilla here on Kauaʻi since 2004.
+We started out small, as hobbyists with a vine my grandmother received as a gift in the 70’s.
 She planted it out by an old steel shed where it likely served as a minor garden conversation piece.
 My grandmother loved to garden, knew a lot about plants, and probably would have loved to grow vanilla pods, but she never did.
 She moved to a second house nearby in the late 70’s, and the garden here was left to the tenants.
 The vine was ignored for all those decades, climbing first an avocado tree, then an African tulip (a kind of fast growing invasive tree) which is where it was when this place came into our care in 2003.

 At first, we put big chunks of the vine under a couple of lychee trees, and before long new vines were rapidly growing up the trunk.
 When they eventually flowered (it takes a couple of years) we pollinated the flowers we could reach, climbing the tree and using an orchard ladder as needed.
 Our first few harvests were small, and I began by simply drying the pods in a food dehydrator.
 This resulted in a surprisingly good quality cured pod, and so I was curious about the various methods used to cure vanilla and wondered if the time and labor of the traditional “bourbon” method was really necessary.
 After several years of research and experimentation, I am still refining and improving our curing method, which I plan to discuss in this series.